gasinoerc/DeIP/README.md

 Story is making the legal system for creative Intellectual Property (IP) more efficient by turning IP "programmable" on the blockchain.
 To do this, we have created Story Network: a purpose-built layer 1 blockchain where people or programs alike can license, remix, and monetize IP according to transparent terms set by creators themselves.
 ![DeIP - Frame 10](https://github.com/user-attachments/assets/416a462b-5a1e-4dce-99f0-d705b2995bbd)

+DeIP aims to leverage Story Protocol's IP infrastructure to bring traditional and Web2 off-chain IP users into the Web3 space, building an open ecosystem that links local creators with a global network.
+This initiative allows artists and creators from diverse backgrounds to connect easily with the international creative community.
+Additionally, DeIP provides a direct pathway to IP owners on Story Protocol, supporting the ethical commercialization of creative works.
+This framework is meticulously crafted to preserve the integrity and unique value of each artwork.
+Through this approach, DeIP fosters a secure, transparent, and sustainable environment for art to thrive.

+#Phase 1: Introducing: DeIP – Fulfillment IP solution